lylin17/big_data/README.md

 # Spatial-Temporal Analysis of Chicago Taxi Rides

-This is a 2-student group project for CS5103 Statistics taken under the Master of Science in Business Analytics programme in NUS.
-The course delved deeply into traditional statistical (machine) learning models (e.g. logistic regression and decision trees) and model ensembles (e.g. random forest and boosted trees).
-Although not as glamorous as the buzz around deep learning models nowadays, this module provided much needed foundation building to machine learning before going into more advanced topics.
-The project centers on using classification models to predict the results of the 2017 NCAA March Madness tournament based on the teams’ performance in the regular season  As this is a course on traditional models, deep learning and other more advanced algorithm were not considered.
-Raw data used was from kaggle (https://www.kaggle.com/c/march-machine-learning-mania-2017/data).
+This is a 3-student group project for CS5344 Big Data Analytics taken under the Master of Science in Business Analytics programme in NUS.
+TThe project centers on getting insights of profitable taxi pickup/dropoff locations by employing k-means clustering, graph theory and frequent pattern mining to extract patterns from a large amount of taxi trip data.
+The project report is available ( https://drive.google.com/file/d/12bRiYH2-HiIDfCQ7KrGrZQIJM2w_oG43/view?usp=sharing) for more details regarding the approach and results obtained.
+My contribution to the project in on using graph theory (transitivity and pagerank) to identify important nodes in a taxi trip subgraph made up of high fare trips.
+This project served as a proof-of-concept for the methodology used to extract high fare route/time combinations from a large dataset of taxi trip records.
+Only 1 year of data was used here and a larger dataset comprising of data collected over a longer time period can be used for more practical business applcations.
+Data used in this project can be found on Kaggle (https://www.kaggle.com/chicago/chicago-taxi-rides-2016/data)

+Code provide as Jupyter notebooks to run in databricks, https://databricks.com/try-databricks.
+To run graphframes in databricks:
+1. Download graphframes-0.5.0-spark2.1-s_2.11.jar from https://spark-packages.org/package/graphframes/graphframes
+2. Create library and attached jar file to working cluster in databricks, https://docs.databricks.com/user-guide/libraries.html#create-a-library

+Frequent pattern mining.ipynb: Frequent pattern mining of trip data using ml package Graph Model.ipynb: Graph analysis of trip data using graphframes package K-means Clustering.ipynb: K-means clustering of data subsets using ml package